Single-gate, multipartite entanglement on a room-temperature quantum register: Conclusions

-With a fidelity of 0.92(4), the four-qubit parallel entangling gate is comparable to the state of the art in highly engineered quantum computing systems such as trapped ions \cite{levine2019parallel} and neutral atoms \cite{evered2023high}.
-The entangled-state fidelities are primarily limited by imperfect qubit initialization and readout (\textit{i.e.,} SPAM errors) associated with the NV center's room-temperature properties.
-These can be solved by working at cryogenic temperatures where resonant optical transitions facilitate high-fidelity readout \cite{robledo2011high}.
+With a fidelity of 0.92(4), the four-qubit parallel entangling gate is comparable to the state of the art in highly engineered quantum computing systems such as trapped ions \cite{lu2019global} and neutral atoms \cite{evered2023high}.
+The entangled-state fidelities are primarily limited by SPAM errors associated with the NV center's room-temperature properties.
+These can be solved by working at cryogenic temperatures \cite{robledo2011high}.
 Alternatively, the room-temperature SPAM errors can be reduced using repetitive readout at high magnetic fields \cite{neumann2010single}, spin-to-charge conversion \cite{hopper2020real}, or dynamical nuclear polarization methods \cite{schwartz2018robust}.

 These results directly impact entanglement-enhanced quantum sensing protocols, which generally rely on the generation of high-fidelity GHZ states to reach the Heisenberg sensing limit \cite{degen2017quantum, kenny2025quantum}.
-The potential of generating such states at room temperature will facilitate their use in practical applications such a nano-NMR and scanning magnetometry.
-Additionally, the dramatic speedup from paralleled entangling gates opens the door to new quantum error correcting possibilities \cite{takou2023precise}, to the point that fault tolerance could be achieved at room temperature for the first time.
-In the low-temperature regime, where entanglement can be distributed between quantum registers using photons \cite{hermans2022qubit} and preliminary fault tolerance has been demonstrated \cite{abobeih2022fault}, replacing sequences of two-qubit gates with parallelized multi-qubit gates will increase the circuit efficiency and enable the implementation of more complex quantum codes with a larger number of nuclear qubits.
+The potential of generating such states at room temperature will facilitate their use in practical applications such as nano-NMR and scanning magnetometry.
+Additionally, the dramatic speedup from paralleled entangling gates opens the door to new quantum error correcting possibilities \cite{takou2023precise, abobeih2022fault}, to the point that fault tolerance could be achieved at room temperature for the first time.
+In the low-temperature regime, where entanglement can be distributed between quantum registers using photons \cite{hermans2022qubit} and preliminary fault tolerance has been demonstrated \cite{abobeih2022fault}, replacing sequences of two-qubit gates with parallelized multi-qubit gates will increase the circuit efficiency and enable the implementation of larger quantum codes.